tatianab/elliptic-curves/README.txt

       PrimePoint        - point on an elliptic curve PrimeFieldElement - element of a prime field F_p, i.e., an integer mod p PAdic             - p-adic rational number (in Q_p)       // TODO!
+      Weierstrass       - Weierstrass form of an elliptic curve, used to compute lifts

    Algorithms:
       bruteforcelog     - compute ECDLP by brute force (enumeration)